Switzerland Tunnel Sets High Bar For Rail Projects

 Eleanor Beardsley reports.

-Mr. PETER FUGLISTALLER (Director, Swiss Department of Transport): Switzerland is very, very fond of tunnels.
+PETER FUGLISTALLER: Switzerland is very, very fond of tunnels.
 So we have been building tunnels for a century.
 And for a long, long time we had the longest tunnel.
 And the last 20 years, the Japanese they had the longest, also the Chunnel was longer.
 And now we are back to being number one in tunnels, and we are very, very proud about that.

 BEARDSLEY: The entire Swiss nation was captivated by the project, following it every step of the way.